|

 Acadia National Park in Maine offers plenty of hiking trails of various levels, beautiful vistas, and of course, lobster.
 We visited the park in early June staying at a centrally located Airbnb in the town of Bar Harbor.
 National Parks are treasures, yet planning your visit in late May or early June is perfect for avoiding the crowds.

+For the hikes, moderate for me and more challenging for the younger people in our group, I carried my iPhone 14 and a small/lightweight Lumix DC-GX9.
+I used the iPhone more often, which says a lot about the current mobile phone cameras.
+We highly recommend a drive to the quieter south harbor and visits to the Flying Mountain and Ship Harbor hiking trails and the Thurston Lobster Pound, offering beautiful views of one of the lobster fishing inlets and delicious lobster rolls and blueberry cake.
+Further, rent e-Bikes and ride the carriage roads, a 40 miles crushed stone trail that threads itself through Arcadia.
+This was a great way to see the park and the hills are easy to ride on with the e-bike’s turbo mode!
+Unfortunately, our visit to the highest peak in the park, Cadillac Mountain was on a rainy cold day, yet the 360-degree views were amazing.
+Arcadia National Park was amazing as was the town of Bar Harbor, a recommended destination.
 In August 2022, we visited Glacier National Park in Montana, one of the most scenic places in the United States.
 The park is open to the general public from late July to early September, other times it is covered in snow.
 The Going-to-the-Sun Road through the park is snow-covered until late July.
 We venture to the Canadian section of the park (Waterton) was cold and snow fell shortly after we left, in early September.
 In the park, you can hike (all levels), bike, kayak and take boat rides.
 We saw grizzlies and black bears, and mountain goats, and one moose from far away.
 The hiking was phenomenal, yet I wish I visited the park when I was much younger and in better shape.
 We saw Glaciers from a distance, there are not many left.
 Of the 120+ glaciers in the early part of the 1900s, there are only 23 left, and they are expected to be gone by 2034.
 The sunsets were amazing, as were the various park lodges.
 The Milky Way was easily visible.
 While taking photos of the Milky Way at 2am, I could hear the growls of hungry grizzly bears, reminding us we are the visitors to their land.
 Note the Bear Spray on my backpack below.
 If you plan to visit the park, planning and reservations need to be made a year in advance.
 For photography,

 Hiking with heavy equipment is difficult, so I recommend carrying lighter camera equipment.
 I bought a lightweight Lumix DC-GX9 for the trip and used my iPhone 11, since our intent was mostly hiking.
 And now we are planning our next National Park trip for 2024.
 Do you love decay?
 Old buildings, rust & dust?
 Toss in some history and you have the Eastern State Penitentiary in Philadelphia.
 Home briefly to Al Capone and Willie Sutton, ESP was closed down in 1971 and left to decay.
 It is this decay that is a powerful lure for creative photographers.
 Walk down the long cell block hallways and explore the various cells.
 Some still contain old desks, chairs, a barber chair and prisoner belongings.
 Examine the bricks and locks close up for their textures.
 Try taking a long exposure with a friend walking through the image - ghostly!
 And then explore the exterior in the setting sun, to capture the golden light on the tall imposing rock walls.
 Imposing, yet not escape proof!